Israeli financial system strong but still at risk from housing exposure -c.bank

-TEL AVIV, June 27 Israel's financial system remains strong despite low interest rates but still faces a "significant risk" from exposure to the housing market, the Bank of Israel said on Tuesday.
+TEL AVIV, June 27 (Reuters) - Israel's financial system remains strong despite low interest rates but still faces a "significant risk" from exposure to the housing market, the Bank of Israel said on Tuesday.

 Despite a near-zero interest rate environment, financial firms continued to strengthen in the first half of 2017 due to stronger economic growth boosted by low unemployment and an expansion of consumer spending, the central bank said in its semi-annual financial stability report.